CLI Companion

 Options

-* `--json`: Output the list of tunnels in JSON format.
-This is particularly useful for scripting and programmatic access.
+* `--json`: Output the list in JSON format.
+This is useful for scripting and programmatic access.

 Usage Examples